-Parents/guardians can obtain information on school bus transportation by visiting the Transportation website at transportation.ccsd.net, including checking on transportation eligibility for their child(ren) and viewing bus stop information by scrolling down the page and clicking on "Want to Check if Your Child Can Ride the Bus?"
-Information can also be obtained by downloading the bus tracking app Onboard, accessing the Infinite Campus account approximately four weeks prior to the start of each school year, or calling 702-799-8100.
+Parents/quardians can obtain information on school bus transportation by visiting the Transportation website at transportation.ccsd.net, including checking on transportation eligibility for their child(ren) and viewing bus stop information by scrolling down the page and clicking on "Check your child's eligibility."
+Information can also be obtained by downloading the Onboard bus tracking app, accessing Campus Parent approximately four weeks prior to the start of each school year, or calling 702-799-8100.
+Information regarding Onboard can also be found on the Transportation website.